chrisbodger/VeinCam/docs/README.md

 # Deliverables
 The project will hope to achieve a finalised prototype that meets a cost effective target of AU$300, can be easily assembled, and produce results equivalent to devices currently in use in hospitals that cost several magnitudes more than the VeinCam.

+The aim of this project will be to achieve goals for each phase.

+An example of the first phase may include:
+- Construct Hackaday prototype with our materials.
+- Create document outlining potential improvements to system.

 # Stakeholders
 The following groups have been identified as stakeholders for this project:
 * Project Team - Produces the Project Output and actions constructive feedback from other stakeholders